Wheatland Township, Ellis County, Kansas

-Wheatland Township is a township in Ellis County, Kansas, United States.
-As of the 2010 census, its population was 386.
+Wheatland Township was a township in Ellis County, Kansas, United States.
+In the 2010 census, its population was 386.

 Geography

-Wheatland Township covers an area of 54.05 sqmi and contains no incorporated settlements.
-According to the USGS, it contains one cemetery, Saint Francis.
+Wheatland Township covered an area of 54.05 sqmi and contained no incorporated settlements.
+According to the USGS, it contained one cemetery, Saint Francis.

-The streams of Big Timber Creek and Shelter Creek run through this township.
+The streams of Big Timber Creek and Shelter Creek ran through this township.

 Communities

-It contains the census-designated place of Munjor.
+It contained the census-designated place of Munjor.

 Transportation

-Wheatland Township contains two airports or landing strips: Philip Ranch Airport and Stecklein Field.
+Wheatland Township contained two airports or landing strips: Philip Ranch Airport and Stecklein Field.